Raising Capital in a Tough Economy

 -

 - Have a compelling opportunity.
-This means you need to demonstrate all of the traits that investors have always wanted to see: an innovative solution to a painful problem in a large and growing market, with demonstrated demand, with sustainable competitive advantages, great financial potential, backed by a committed management team who’s been there and done that.
-If all you have is an idea, then forget it – stick with your day job.
+This means you need to demonstrate all of the traits that investors have always wanted to see: an innovative solution to a painful problem in a large and growing market.
+It helps if there is proven demand, and you have sustainable competitive advantages.
+Some investors put even more weight on there being a committed management team who’s been there and done that.
+All these things need to be expressed in a compelling business plan.

 - Tell your story in a clear, compelling way that stands head-and-shoulders above the crowd.
 A downturn is generally a good time to start a business, but that means there will be a lot of entrepreneurs competing for a shrinking pool of capital.
 To succeed, you need to put a lot of time and effort into perfecting your investor communications, including your elevator pitch, presentation, executive summary, business plan, financial forecast, and website.